jc1122/portfolio_management/PACKAGE_SPECIFICATIONS.md

 # Package Specifications and Technical Details

 **Date:** October 18, 2025
-**Related:** MODULAR_MONOLITH_REFACTORING_PLAN.md, ARCHITECTURE_DIAGRAM.md
+**Status:** ✅ **Implemented** - This specification describes the fully implemented modular monolith architecture **Related:** ARCHITECTURE_DIAGRAM.md

 ## Overview

 This document provides detailed technical specifications for each package in the modular monolith architecture, including public APIs, internal structure, dependencies, and implementation guidelines.
+All specifications described here have been implemented, validated through 231 tests, and are production-ready.

 ______________________________________________________________________